What is Apache Cassandra?

 Unlike a table in an RDBMS, different rows in the same column family do not have to share the same set of columns, and a column may be added to one or multiple rows at any time.
 Our white paper, 6 Step Guide to Apache Cassandra Data Modeling, sets out a methodical approach that we use to define a data model for our customers deploying open source Cassandra.
 You can read more about data modeling recommended practices on our support portal.

-Configuring and Operating Cassandra
+Configuring and operating Cassandra

 Instaclustr has authored a number of blogs that can help you get started with configuring and operating Apache Cassandra.
 Here are our recommended resources to learn more: